score-partners/score.partners/vision.md

 By working Open we create a partnership of cities that are used to sharing and identifying common [challenges](glossary/challenge.md) as well as re-using each others solutions, improving them collaboratively and sharing their own.
 We learn how to solve our own challenges whilst both learning from and teaching to the others.
 We solve the challenges of our cities together.

+We build [Open Source](glossary/open-source.md) solutions that are made to be re-used by others.
+These solutions are build using [Open Standards](glossary/open-standard.md) and with [Open Data](glossary/open-data.md) in mind.
+Together we’ve developed and maintain [guidelines for the quality of code](https://github.com/score-partners/quality-code) that guarantee others can use and re-use our solutions.